lubeda/PixelIt-hacs/apps/pixelit/README.md

 ----------|----------
 repeat|how often will this screen be shown lifetime|how long is this screen visible

-name the json-files according to your screen an put it in the defined path.
+Name the json-files according to your screen an put it in the defined path.

 #### To add a screen use the service: